 A senior person who handles real estate deals on ORR says that IT Majors are already looking at Hyderabad because of the better infrastructure there.
 Before they take the decision to move out, Bangalore authorities need to wake up and act immediately.
 He says, “You can forget about any new commercial development because existing commercial properties are already at the point of losing out on renewal of leases.“

-Meera Nair, a resident of Sarjapur Road observe, there is a lot of mindless development — from residential apartments to SEZ, that has worsened the situation.
+Meera Nair, a resident of Sarjapur Road observes that there is a lot of mindless development — from residential apartments to SEZ, that has worsened the situation.
 Without proper infrastructure and planning in place, the development formula is going to backfire into the real estate developers’ faces and devalue their properties.

 A petition on Change.org has gathered over 7000 signatures in a week.